pranaydeeps/starter-kit/README.md

 ## Request a New Script

-- [ ] Sample Script - Name of Requester
+- [ ] Cataloging Experiments with WANDB - Pranay